Rokiis1/roadmap/QA/README.md

    - Testing the requests sent to the API and the responses received is fundamental.
 This includes validating data formats, parameter values, and the correctness of the returned data.

 3. **HTTP Methods:**
-   - APIs typically use HTTP methods (GET, POST, PUT, DELETE, etc.) to perform operations.
+   - APIs typically use HTTP methods (GET, POST, PUT, DELETE, PATCH) to perform operations.
 API testing ensures that these methods are implemented correctly, and each method produces the expected outcomes.

 4. **Data Formats:**
    - APIs often use specific data formats, such as JSON or XML, for data exchange.
 API testing includes verifying that data is serialized and deserialized correctly, ensuring compatibility between systems.